vincecampanale/blog/_drafts/2017-09-23-scrabble-words-elm.markdown

 #### The Problem

 For ages, man has been vexxed by a simple-seeming, yet insidious problem.
 It originated in an ancient mind game presented by Cleobulus of Lindos, one of the Seven Sages of Greece<sup>1</sup> called "Scrabble" (originally pronounced 'scra - blay'<sup>2</sup>).
-While the game has it's "rules", different cultures and societies have addressed this problem in the best way they see fit, but a universal solution has yet to arise.
+While the game has it's "rules", different cultures and societies have addressed this problem in the best way they see fit.
+The result is always the same, but the method varies.
+A universal solution has yet to arise.
 Today, I aim to provide that solution.

 Without further ado, the problem statment: "Given a word, compute the scrabble score for that word."